-Most online sellers might be well aware that advertising plays a crucial role in driving potential customers to your website.
+Most online sellers might be well aware that advertising plays a crucial role in driving customers to your website.
 They find your store, right?
 But what if they are not yet ready to make a purchase?
 Where will these visitors that got away go?

 In fact, there is a study on that.
 97% of first-time visitors to a website leave without making a purchase.
 These potential customers are lost unless you can bring them back.
 And that's how Retargeting Ads comes to play.